Floor Tile Types for Every Home: The Ultimate Guide

 Choosing the best floor tiles for your home can be challenging, and certain mistakes can lead to costly and inconvenient outcomes.

-Prioritizing Aesthetics Over Functionality: It can be tempting to focus solely on the design, but neglecting practicality like durability, slip resistance or maintenance needs can result in flooring that does not perform well.
+Prioritising Aesthetics Over Functionality: It can be tempting to focus solely on the design, but neglecting practicality like durability, slip resistance or maintenance needs can result in flooring that does not perform well.
 You should always match the tile type to the room’s specific requirements.

 Ignoring Tile Size: Choosing tiles that are too large or too small for the room can disrupt the overall balance.
 In smaller spaces, medium-sized or mosaic tiles can create a cohesive look.
 Further, large-format tiles can work better in expansive areas.
-You can discover why ignoring tile sizes can go wrong in this blog, Tile Size Matters: Transform Your Room with Big vs. Small Tiles.

 Underestimating Maintenance Needs: Failing to do regular sealing and cleaning of high-maintenance tiles could cause issues over time.
 Options like natural stone or cement tiles require regular sealing.